-Frankie flings himself backwards just as the door jamb bursts inward.
-He crawls backward frantically, not noticing the glass and shards of wood that are embedding into his palms.
+Frankie flings himself backward just as the door jamb bursts inward.
+He crawls backward frantically, not noticing the glass and shards of wood that are embedded into his palms.
 He grabs the Winchester .44-40 and uses the couch as his barricade.

 “Hey yuh, Frankie!
 Whatcha doin’ in there?”
 The voice calls from outside, closer than the fence.

 “Who-er you?
 And wha-the-fuck do you wan?”
 Frankie yells back.